alphagov/government-service-design-manual/service-manual/user-centered-design/designing-transactions.md

 {:.intro}
 A transaction is an exchange of money, information, rights or goods between two or more parties.
-Follow these steps to ensure your transactions are user-focussed.
+Follow these tips to ensure your transactions are user-focussed.

 ---

-## Optimise for the majority
+## 1. Optimise for the majority

 Find out what the majority of your users need and focus on this.
 Test the simplest solution first and only add a new feature if you know people need it.